 Also known as ringworm of the scalp, tinea capitis is a fungal infection that penetrates deep into the hair shaft, causing itchiness and hair loss.
 Depending on the type of fungi responsible for the infection, the hair may break off at the scalp’s surface or just above, leaving hair stubs.

 The infection is highly contagious, is mostly seen in young children, and can also be accompanied by:

 - black, bumpy dots on the scalp

 In severe cases, allergic reactions to things like hair dyes can cause an inflamed, itchy scalp and hair loss.
-In one study published in ISRN Dermatology,researchers found that up to 1 percent of the subjects were allergic to paraphenylendiamine (PPD), a common ingredient found in hair dyes.
+In one study published in ISRN Dermatology,researchers found that up to of the subjects were allergic to paraphenylendiamine (PPD), a common ingredient found in hair dyes.
 PPD is capable of causing severe hair loss in sensitive people.
 Inflammation and itching can also occur on the scalp around bug bites and can look like a rash or allergy.

 Folliculitis is an inflammation of the hair follicles.
 It’s usually caused by staph bacteria or fungi.
 It can occur on your skin wherever hair grows, including the scalp.
 In addition to causing small, itchy bumps on the skin, folliculitis that affects the scalp can cause temporary hair loss.
 With proper treatment, the hair usually grows back.
 However, in rare cases, the condition can cause permanent hair loss.

 Lichen planopilaris is an inflammatory scalp condition thought to be due to a faulty immune system.
 It tends to occur in young adult women and can produce patches of hair loss along with scalp:

 The hair loss can be permanent if hair follicles are irreversibly scarred.

 Treatments vary depending on the cause of the itchiness and hair loss.
 Your doctor may recommend: